aquelemiguel/parrot/README.md

 apt install build-essential autoconf automake libtool m4 libopus-dev youtube-dl ffmpeg libssl-dev
 ```

-Furthermore, you must install Rust and its package manager, `cargo`.
-Follow the instructions on https://rustup.rs/.
-Don't forget to close and re-open your terminal after installing so the `PATH` is updated.
 ### Windows

 If you are using the MSVC toolchain, a prebuilt DLL for Opus is already provided for you.